SuperSaaS/supersaas-python-api-client/README.md

 ## Development

+### Examples
+Do not run the examples blindly nor against your production database.
+They can have destructive effects, so please thread carefully.

 ### Running tests
 Run the pytest command with the path to your test folder.
+If you run into caching issues, then you either have to turn off the caching for tests or delete `__pycache__` in the test folder.
+If you wish to run the rate limiter test, you need to set the `SSS_PYTHON_RATE_LIMITER_TEST` environmental variable to `true`.
+Run all tests:

     $ pytest test/*